CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Preliminaries

 For the \textbf{RL objective}, models operate without labels, directly minimizing the cost of the decoded solution.
 The generator $\tilde{\pi}_{\theta}$ is trained to minimize the expectation of the cost $c_g(f_g(\tilde{\bx}))$ subsequent to decoding via $f_g$:

 Notably, the RL objective $\mathcal{R}(\theta)$ directly optimizes the NCO goal of cost minimization outlined in \eqref{eqn:learning_goal}.
-However, it often suffers from training instability, particularly in large-scale CO problems involving high-dimensional heatmaps.
-Conversely, while the SL objective $\mathcal{L}(\theta)$ serves as a surrogate, it has been widely regarded as theoretically sound; in principle, if $\tilde{\pi}_{\theta}$ perfectly imitates the optimal labels, it inherently fulfills the fundamental CO goal as defined in \eqref{eqn:co_goal}.
-Driven by this theoretical rationale and its superior training stability, the SL paradigm has generally been preferred over RL for heatmap-based solvers.
+However, it often yields lower performance compared to SL-based counterparts across CO benchmarks~\citep{qiu2022dimes, difusco, t2t, fastt2t}.
+Conversely, while the SL objective $\mathcal{L}(\theta)$ serves as a surrogate, it has been widely adopted due to its stronger empirical performance relative to RL alternatives; in principle, if $\tilde{\pi}_{\theta}$ perfectly imitates the optimal labels, it inherently fulfills the fundamental CO goal as defined in \eqref{eqn:co_goal}.
+Driven by this empirical advantage, the SL paradigm has generally been preferred over RL for heatmap-based solvers.